lindnjoe/Sovoron_klipper/README.md

 ---

-With these references, you can tune every aspect of the Sovoron AFC + OpenAMS integration, extend it to additional lanes or AMS units, and understand how the runtime code and macros cooperate to keep filament flowing reliably.
+With these references, you can tune every aspect of the Klipper AFC + OpenAMS integration, extend it to additional lanes or AMS units, and understand how the runtime code and macros cooperate to keep filament flowing reliably.